zhingoll/Issue-Assigner/README.md

 - Provide **feedback** using the thumbs-up or thumbs-down icons.
 (This project will not be realized.
 For details, please refer to [Issue-Assigner-BaaS](https://github.com/zhingoll/Issue-Assigner-BaaS).)

 ## Future Plans
-- Feedback Integration: Utilize user feedback combined with the OpenRank algorithm for enhanced model evaluation (feature under development).
 - Model Expansion: Incorporate additional models and algorithms to improve recommendation accuracy.
 - Browser Compatibility: Extend plugin support to other browsers like Chrome and Firefox.
+- Simplify the project use process and make it more convenient for users.
+- Feedback Integration: Utilize user feedback combined with the OpenRank algorithm for enhanced model evaluation (feature under development).

 ## Contact
 If you have any questions or suggestions, feel free to open an issue~